scania-digital-design-system/tegel/core/src/components/side-menu/readme.md

 --------------------------------------------

 !!
-Toggle the display of the sup page items with the class .subnav-open on the side menu parent.
+Toggle the display of the sup page items with the class .subnav-open on the Side Menu parent.
 !!
 Toggle a sup page options active state with the class .sdds-item--active to the item by a method of you choice.